jpace/glark/README.md

         before-context: 7

   * `binary-files`:
     See the `--binary-files` option.
-For example, to skip binary files:
+For example, to always search binary files, instead of the default behavior of skipping them:

-        binary-files: skip
+        binary-files: binary

   * `context`:
     See the `--context` option.
 For example, for 2 lines before and after matches: